-Magnolia Summerfest includes a parade Saturday at 10 a.m., live music, food vendors, a beer & wine garden, weekend art fair, and kids’ activities at Magnolia Playfield, 2518 34th Ave.
+Magnolia Summerfest includes a movie (Fri.
+9 p.m.), parades (Sat.
+10 a.m.), live music, food vendors, a beer & wine garden, a craft fair (Sat. & Sun.), and kids’ activities (Sat. & Sun.) at Magnolia Playfield, 2518 34th Ave.
 W in Seattle.
-See website for parade route.
-Free.
+FREE

 Bike 24 to 41 miles car-free to the amazing mile-high summit in the Olympic Mountains during Ride the Hurricane, which begins at Port Angeles City Pier on N Lincoln St. in Port Angeles.
 The 24-mile route begins in Olympic National Park.

 Morton Loggers Jubilee includes a queen’s coronation Thurs.
-8 p.m., lawn mower races Fri.
-7:30 p.m., bed races Sat.
+8 p.m., lawn mower races Fri. evening, bed races Sat.
 11 a.m., a parade Sat.
 11:30 a.m., a logging show Sat.
-2 p.m. & Sun. noon, a flea market, music, and vendors at Morton Loggers’ Jubilee Arena, 451 Knittles Way in Morton.
+2 p.m. & Sun. noon, a flea market, music, and vendors in and near Morton Loggers’ Jubilee Arena, 451 Knittles Way in Morton.

 Omak Stampede includes a daily world-famous suicide horse race down a steep slope inspired by native endurance races, plus an Indian Encampment, a rodeo, art show, carnival, and a parade (Sat 10 a.m.) at Omak Stampede Rodeo on Ferry St. in Omak.

 Taste Edmonds features food trucks, live music, a kids’ zone with free bounce houses and games, and a beer & wine garden in the field at Frances Anderson Center, 700 Main St. in Edmonds.
 Arts & crafts booths are in a hidden plaza.
 Free for children age 4 or younger.